cpt22/YouLendToMe/Testing/HowTo.md

 ## Sample Information
 - Please create all this info prior to running test suite
 - Use test.sql in the create folder to build the test user.
+Navigate to phpmyadmin->click yltm database->click SQL at top->copy code from test.sql into box->hit go
-Reference info can be found below
+- Reference info can be found below

 1. Test User